 - Remove the cakes from the baking pans.

-- Place a layer of cake on the platter.
+- Place a layer of cake on a serving platter.

 - Split the white chocolate ganache filling into two parts.

-- Spread one-half of the ganache on the cake, then add another layer of cake.
+- Spread one-half of the white chocolate ganache on the cake, then add another layer of cake.
 Repeat with the other half of the white chocolate ganache.
-Place the third cake layer on top, making sure the cake is straight with no bumps in the middle.
+Place the third cake layer on top, making sure the cake is leveled.
+Cover the cake with foil and refrigerate.

 Dark Chocolate Ganache:

-- Pour the hot, heavy cream over the dark chocolate and butter and mix until the chocolate and butter melt.
+- Place dark chocolate and butter in a medium bowl.
+Pour the hot heavy cream over the dark chocolate and butter and mix until the chocolate and butter melt and form a silky mixture.

 - Place it in the refrigerator to cool for about an hour.

 - Bring it back to the kitchen and let it come to room temperature.
-Using an electric mixer, beat the ganache for 2-3 minutes until it becomes smooth and fluffy.
+Using an electric mixer, beat the ganache for 2-3 minutes until it becomes smooth and fluffy, and slightly changes the color from dark to a pale brown.
+Do not overmix.

-- Spread it on the cake with a spatula and decorate.
+- Spread this ganache on the cake with a spatula and decorate.

 - NOTE: The cake needs to be kept refrigerated, but when you serve it, allow it to come back to room temperature.